Skip to content

 Bus 001 Device 005: ID 0483:3748 STMicroelectronics ST-LINK/V2

 Or it might be 374b, depending on your ST-Link version.
-The V2 version is 3748, and V2-1 is 374b, but this makes little difference to OpenOCD, as it supports both.
+Version V2 is 3748, V2-1 is 374b, but this makes little difference to OpenOCD as it supports both.

-The device number information in this line of output is important: Device 005 means this device is at /dev/bus/usb/BUS/005.
+The device number information is crucial in this line of output: Device 005 means this device is /dev/bus/usb/001/005.
 This device node file is the interface we will use later to access the ST-Link.

-Now we need to let WSL2 access this device.
-On a native Linux system, you would typically configure udev rules to let the system automatically set the correct permissions for USB devices.
-But in WSL2, udev does not work by default—WSL2 skips the udev service startup, which means udev rules never take effect.
+Now we need to enable WSL2 to access this device.
+In a native Linux system, you would typically configure udev rules to let the system automatically set correct permissions for USB devices.
+But in WSL2, udev does not work by default—WSL2 skips udev service startup during boot, causing udev rules to not take effect at all.
 This is another pitfall of WSL2.

-You can try creating a udev rules file /etc/udev/rules.d/99-stlink.rules with the following content:
+You can try creating a udev rules file /etc/udev/rules.d/99-stlink.rules with the content:

 text